Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot: Introduction

 \subsection{Overview of the volume conjecture}

-The main theme of this paper is to establish the AEF for the Turaev-Viro invariant of the figure eight knot complement.
-The study of the volume conjecture of the Turaev-Viro invariant started from \cite{CY15}, in which Q.Chen and T.Yang discovered a version of volume conjecture of Turaev-Viro invariant at the $2r$-th root of unity with an odd integer~$r$.
+The main theme of this paper is to establish the AEF for the Turaev-Viro invariants of the figure eight knot complement.
+The study of the volume conjecture of the Turaev-Viro invariants started from \cite{CY15}, in which Q.Chen and T.Yang discovered a version of volume conjecture of Turaev-Viro invariants at a $2r$-th root of unity where $r$ is an odd integer.
 The conjecture can be stated as follows.

 \begin{conjecture} For every hyperbolic 3-manifold M, we have